Type to search posts and projects to navigate

 Key Performance Considerations

-"""Optimizes memory usage for MCP in production"""
+"""Optimizes memory usage for the context layer in production"""

 def __init__(self, context_manager: ContextManager):